 There are none.

-Back in 2020 when brick-and-mortar casinos were closed by the pandemic, New Jersey and Pennsylvania continued to bring in gaming dollars from legal online casino.
+Back in 2020 when brick-and-mortar casinos were closed by the pandemic, New Jersey online casinos and Pennsylvania online casinos continued to bring in gaming dollars from their operations.
 It figured that other states would follow in legalizing online casino platforms to fortify their industries.

 But with the world getting back to normal, states still flush with federal cash from the pandemic and a backlash from the heavy lobbying efforts for sports betting, online casino efforts haven’t yet taken off at statehouses.
 It doesn’t appear any states have momentum to pass legislation this year.